Client-Specific Growth Strategies

-Strategic Assessment and Process Improvement
+Strategic Assessment & Process Improvement

-The strategic assessment and process improvement is the consultative phase of our work with clients.
-It begins the minute we begin speaking with potential clients about their business, the goals they are trying to achieve, the challenges that are inhibiting their efforts, and our ability to help them achieve desired results.
-When prospects become clients, discovery transitions into a formal a series of meetings with executive, management and staff level personnel that allows us to evaluate the skills and competencies of your team, as well as the effectiveness of the process, practices, systems and resources that are meant to support them.
-Meetings also allow us to identify staff motivation, discuss concerns, and explore the positive implications of working together.
+As a prospect, assessment begins the minute we begin speaking with you about your business - the goals you are trying to achieve, the challenges that are inhibiting your efforts, and what is required to ensure a successful outcome.
+As our client, discovery transitions into a formal series of executive, management and staff-level conversations that allow us to evaluate staff competency and skill, as well as the effectiveness of the process, practices, systems and resources that are meant to support them.
+Conversations also provide a platform from which we identify staff motivation, satisfaction, trends and the positive implications of working together.

-In our sessions you can expect to be introduced to new concepts, to engage in discussion and to role-play.
-All coaching sessions are results-driven and emphasize the application of newly learned skills in practical workplace situations, where your staff will identify opportunities, engage those opportunities, discuss outcomes in our sessions, and make appropriate course corrections in real-time to ensure positive outcomes.
-Staff participation is both encouraged and expected.
-Group size is intentionally limited to ten participants to maximize staff participation and increase comprehension.
-We know from experience that individual successes that lead to greater understanding, lead to increasing levels of enthusiasm, competence and success in and among employees.
+In our sessions you can expect to be introduced to new concepts, to engage in discussion, to role-play, and embrace new skills.
+All coaching sessions are results-driven and emphasize the application of newly learned skills in practical workplace situations where your staff will identify opportunities, engage those opportunities, discuss outcomes, and make real-time course corrections in order to achieve successful outcomes.
+Team sessions are intentionally limited to ten participants in order to maximize staff participation and comprehension, while the participation of your executive and management team ensures the solidarity of staff objectives, process, practices and skills among senior and staff level personnel.